RIT-GCI/console-share/README.md

 - Python 3.7 or higher
 - Incus installed and configured
-- websocat binary (included in the package)
+- websocat binary (included in the package, source: https://github.com/vi/websocat)

 ## Installation